cksystemsteaching/selfie/README.md

 > Again, fetch, decode, execute

 It is time to summarize what we have seen so far before focusing a bit on performance, something we have largely ignored until now.
 A computer is usually equipped with at least one CPU (or processor), some main memory, and some I/O devices.
 A CPU has a set of registers and a set of instructions, as specified by its instruction set architecture (ISA).
 All a CPU does, and that includes a RISC-U processor, is fetch, decode, and execute code.
 Ultimately, it is a circuit that never stops or waits, until power is cut.
 An emulator does the same thing, just in software.
 As a consequence, any computer can emulate any other computer.
 The advantage of emulation is its convenience.
-It is often easier to use than real hardware, see mipster.
+It is often easier to use than real hardware, see `mipster`.
 The only issue with emulation is performance.
 Emulation is usually slower than real hardware but can be made almost as fast.
 This takes us to our next topic.

 ### Performance